 Living with diabetes requires several lifestyle changes.
 Unfortunately, those changes are often negative – eat less of this, do less of that.
 It can get frustrating.
 But fear not, diabetics!
-Today, we’re going to focus on the positive and talk about tasty fruits you should add plenty of to your diet.
+Today, we’re going to focus on the positive and talk about tasty fruits you should add plenty of to your diet as a way to control diabetes.

 These fruits will help you not only manage your blood-sugar level but reduce the severity of diabetes symptoms as well.